ParniDEO/alternative-front-ends-unofficial/README.md

 ### Discord

 - [gtkcord4](https://github.com/diamondburned/gtkcord4): A lightweight Discord client written in Golang which uses GTK3 for the user interface

 - [openasar](https://github.com/GooseMod/OpenAsar): An open-source alternative of Discord desktop's app.asar

 - [Vesktop](https://github.com/Vencord/Vesktop): An light discord app to give better performance and improve linux support

 - [WebCord](https://github.com/SpacingBat3/WebCord): A client implemented without the Discord API, based on Discord and SpaceBar.

+- [LegCord](https://github.com/Legcord/Legcord): A client that keeps everything lightweight, Have mods built-in, Made for privacy and much more stable

 ### Google Search